Overview of the Examples

 - Improper power management can lead to stalling or inefficient energy use; monitor aircraft performance parameters.

-- Not anticipating energy requirements results in insufficient altitude or airspeed; plan maneuvers with energy requirements in mind.
+- Failure to anticipate energy requirements can result in insufficient altitude or airspeed; plan maneuvers with energy requirements in mind.

 Rate and Radius of Turn with Confined Area Operations

-- Misjudging turn radius in confined areas can lead to a collision with obstacles or terrain; practice confined area operations and plan maneuvers carefully.
+- Misjudging turn radius in confined areas can lead to collisions with obstacles or terrain; practice confined-area operations and plan maneuvers carefully.

 - Excessive bank angles increase the risk of loss of altitude or an accelerated stall; use appropriate bank angles for the given speed and altitude.